Tracy Cortez: Ultimate Fighting Championship

 Cortez was expected to make her promotional debut against Duda Santana in a bantamweight bout on November 16, 2019, at UFC on ESPN+ 22.
-However, in October 27, it was reported that Santana was forced to withdraw from the fight due to family issues and she was replace by Vanessa Melo.
+However, in October 27, it was reported that Santana was forced to withdraw from the fight due to family issues and she was replaced by Vanessa Melo.
 At the weigh-ins, Cortez and Melo both missed weight for their fight, both weighing in at 136.5 pounds, 0.5 pounds over the bantamweight non-title fight limit of 136.
 The bout was initially proceeded at a catchweight and no fine was issued due to identical misses.
 However, later on the same day, Brazil's athletic commission (CABMMA) executive director Cristiano Sampaio announced that due to an error of the scale used at the weight-ins was set was 0.7 pounds above the official scale and thus both fighters were officially clear from missing weight and the bout proceeded at bantamweight.
 Cortez won the bout by unanimous decision.